LABHR/octohatrack/README.md

 ### Cache

-As of octohatrack 0.3.0, there is now a cache that gets created.
+In order to not make duplicate API calls, octohatrack uses caching via [`requests-cache`](https://github.com/reclosedev/requests-cache).

+Previous versions used a local `cache_file.json`.

 Any time an external API call is made, it gets saved to a local cache file so that any subsequent calls don't have to burn an API call.

 You can disable the cache by using the `--no-cache` flag.

-To reset the cache, remove the `cache_file.json` file.
+To reset the cache, remove the `cache_file.json` or `cache.sqlite` file.

 If you experience ongoing issues with the caching, please [log a detailed issue describing what you're seeing](https://github.com/LABHR/octohatrack/issues/new)